afourmy/pyTSP/README.md

 ```
 - Consider every pair of edges.
-- For a given pair of edge, there is only one way of deleting and reconnecting the edges to obtain
+- Given a pair of edge, there is only one way of deleting and reconnecting it to obtain
 a valid tour.
 If this new tour is shorter, make the change.
 - Repeat until no further improvement can be made.
 ```